Dr. (Mrs.) Monica Addison

 Profile

-Sustainable development relies on ending discrimination towards women and providing equal access to opportunities for employment.
-Her goal and prospects about her future career are to lead and manage grant research projects that targets gender issues, climate change and food security to contribute to the research strategies of her center and KNUST, and to provide academic leadership to students working in their own research areas and contribute to their development through mentoring and coaching.
+Looking forward, Monica aims to lead and manage grant-funded research projects that focus on gender, climate change and food security, to contribute to the research strategies of her center and KNUST.
+She is committed to providing academic leadership and supporting students' development through mentoring and coaching.

 Print page